Biden’s Vaccine Plan Calculator

 - Define the vaccination rate

-You can check if the set goal is realistic by adding the expected average vaccination rate.
+You can check if the set goal is realistic by adding the expected average vaccination rate (check the expected value calculator to see how this value is calculated formally).
 You have two options here:

 - Use the

-current estimation, which we update regularly from the ourworldindata.org site.
+current estimation, which we update regularly from the .

 - Customise your own vaccinate rate by choosing the